chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 Since Citrea is an EVM-compatible ZK-rollup, you need an EVM-compatible wallet in installed in your browser.

-You can visit our [tooling](https://docs.citrea.xyz/users/user-tooling) page to check some wallets that you can install & use, if you do not have any wallets installed.

-Alternatively, if you want a more detailed explanation, you can visit [this guide](install-a-wallet.md) on installing a wallet (Metamask, as an example) from scratch.
+You can visit our [this guide](install-a-wallet.md) wallet guide to check some wallets that you can install & use, if you do not have any wallets installed.
+Along with that, if you want a more detailed explanation, follow the same page on installing a wallet (Metamask, as an example) from scratch.

 ## Step 1: Go to [citrea.xyz](https://citrea.xyz)